-In January 2016, we entered into a collaboration with the University of Texas MD Anderson Cancer Center ("MDACC") to accelerate the clinical development of VAL-083 for the treatment of GBM.
-As part of the collaboration, MDACC will initiate a new randomized controlled Phase II clinical study with VAL-083 in patients with GBM at first recurrence/progression, prior to Avastin® (bevacizumab) exposure.
-The planned trial will randomize patients into two arms, one arm will be treated with VAL-083 and the second control arm will be treated with CCNU, a chemotherapy with a cytotoxic mechanism similar to temozolomide.
-The study endpoints will assess patient outcomes based on survival and disease progression.

-Patients eligible for the study will have recurrent GBM characterized by a high expression of MGMT.
-MGMT promoter methylation status will be used as a validated biomarker for enrollment and tumors must exhibit an unmethylated MGMT promoter for patients to be eligible for the trial.
-This study is expected to begin in the first half of 2016.
+In January 2016, we entered into a collaboration with MD Anderson to accelerate the clinical development of VAL-083 for the treatment of GBM.
+As part of the collaboration, MD Anderson will initiate a randomized Phase II clinical study with VAL-083 in patients with GBM at first recurrence/progression, prior to Avastin® (bevacizumab) exposure.
+MGMT promoter methylation status will be used as a validated biomarker for enrollment and tumors must exhibit an unmethylated MGMT promoter for patients to be eligible for the trial and patients eligible for the study will have recurrent GBM characterized by a high expression of MGMT.